DhilipSanjay/CTFs/TryHackMe/BrainPan.md

 ```

 {% hint style="info" %}
-- There is also another way to gain root access via the binary `/usr/local/bin/validate`
+- There is also another way to gain root access via the binary: `/usr/local/bin/validate`
 - It is an bufferoverflow exploit.
 - Check this writeup for reference: [Infosec Writeup - Brainpan VM](https://resources.infosecinstitute.com/topic/brainpan_virtual_machine/)
 {% endhint %}